sematic-ai/sematic/docs/api.md

     be cached, as long as they also have the `cache` flag activated.
 Defaults to `None`.

-    The `Callable` option takes as input the `Resolution` root `Future`.
+    The `Callable` option takes as input the `PipelineRun` root `Future`.
 All the other required variables must be enclosed in the `Callables`' context.
 The `Callable` must have a small memory footprint and must return immediately!

 - `max_parallelism`: Optional[int]

     The maximum number of [Standalone
-    Runs](./glossary.md#standalone-inline-function) that this resolver will
+    Runs](./glossary.md#standalone-inline-function) that this runner will
     allow to be in the `SCHEDULED` state at any one time.
 Must be a positive integer, or `None` for unlimited runs.
 Defaults to `None`.

     This is intended as a simple mechanism to limit the amount of computing resources consumed by one pipeline execution for pipelines with a high degree of parallelism.
-Note that if other resolvers are active, runs from them will not be considered in this parallelism limit.
+Note that if other runners are active, runs from them will not be considered in this parallelism limit.
 Note also that runs that are in the RAN state do not contribute to the limit, since they do not consume computing resources.

 - `rerun_from`: Optional[str]

-    When `None`, the pipeline is resolved from scratch, as normally.
-When not `None`, must be the id of a `Run` from a previous resolution.
-Instead of running from scratch, parts of that previous resolution is cloned up until the specified `Run`, and only the specified `Run`, nested and downstream `Future`s are executed.
+    When `None`, the pipeline is executed from scratch, as normally.
+When not `None`, must be the id of a `Run` from a previous pipeline run.
+Instead of running from scratch, parts of that previous pipeline run is cloned up until the specified `Run`, and only the specified `Run`, nested and downstream `Future`s are executed.
 This is meant to be used for retries or for hotfixes, without needing to re-run the entire pipeline again.

-### `SilentResolver`
+### `SilentRunner`

-A resolver to resolver a DAG in memory, without tracking to the DB.
+A runner to execute a DAG in memory, without tracking to the DB.

 ## Resource requirements